umbraco/UmbracoDocs/10/umbraco-cms/extending/packages/types-of-packages.md

 # Package Types

 There are two main ways to install packages in Umbraco CMS: Package zip files and NuGet packages.
-Each of these has its own advantages.

 {% hint style="warning" %}
 The zip file package type is only available for Umbraco version 8 and earlier versions.
 Learn more about it in the [NuGet Packages](#package-zip files) section of this article.